jlapeyre/qinf/README.md

 qinf is a quantum information package for the [Maxima](http://maxima.sourceforge.net/) computer algebra system.
 The motivation for this package is for reproducible research.
-An example verifying calculations in a paper is included.
+An example verifying calculations in a paper is included: [doc/qinf.pdf](doc/qinf.pdf).

 qinf implements objects used in quantum information theory--- operators, vectors, tensors, etc. These objects are typically represented in this